 What is Linguistics?

-Whether it’s telling a joke, naming a product (or a baby), using voice recognition software or a dictionary, or helping a relative who’s had a stroke, you’ll find the study of language reflected in almost everything you do.
+Whether it’s telling a joke, naming a baby, using voice recognition software, or helping a relative who’s had a stroke, you’ll find the study of language reflected in almost everything you do.

-An undergraduate or advanced degree in linguistics can prepare you for a career in teaching, publishing, national security, international affairs, forensics, medicine or technology.
+An undergraduate or advanced degree in linguistics can prepare you for a career in a variety of different fields including but not limited to: teaching, publishing, national security, international affairs, forensics, medicine and technology.